Trustable Compliance Report#

 TT-CONSTRUCTION

-Tools are provided to build JSON-Library from trusted sources (also provided) with full reproducibility.
+Tools are provided to build nlohmann/json library from trusted sources (also provided) with full reproducibility.

 0.00